Junior Colson

-Junior Colson (born December 6, 2002) is an American football linebacker for the Michigan Wolverines.
-He was born in Haiti and moved to the United States at age nine.
-As a sophomore, he led the 2022 Michigan Wolverines football team in tackles and was selected by the conference coaches as a second-team linebacker on the 2022 All-Big Ten Conference football team.
+Junior Colson (born December 6, 2002) is a Haitian-American professional football linebacker for the Los Angeles Chargers of the National Football League (NFL).
+He played college football for the Michigan Wolverines, winning three consecutive Big Ten Conference titles and a national championship in 2023.
+He also won the Lott Trophy and was a two-time All-Big Ten selection.
+Colson was selected by the Chargers in the third round of the 2024 NFL draft.

-Early years
+Early life

 Colson was born in Mirebalais, Haiti.
 His father died when he was seven years old, and he was placed in an orphanage in Port-au-Prince operated by his uncle.
 At age eight, he met Americans Steve and Melanie Colson who visited Haiti on a church mission after the 2010 Haiti earthquake.
 He was adopted by the Colsons and, after a lengthy adoption and immigration process, moved to Tennessee at age nine in May 2012.
 He recalled that, on arriving at the airport in the United States, "The first thing I saw in America was a Michigan hat.
 That's what all of my family members were wearing, they're big Michigan fans."

 Colson grew up speaking Haitian Creole and learned English only after moving to Tennessee.
-He also grew up playing soccer and took up American football in Tennessee.
-He attended Ravenwood High School in Brentwood, Tennessee, where he played football on defense and as a kick returner.
-He was rated as one of the top players in Tennessee and one of the top linebacker recruits.
+He also grew up playing soccer and took up American football, playing linebacker at Ravenwood High School in Brentwood, Tennessee.

-University of Michigan
+Considered a four-star recruit by the 247Sports Composite rankings, Colson was rated as a top 100 player in the nation, the #10 overall linebacker, and the second best player in Tennessee in 2021.
+Colson met Michigan head coach Jim Harbaugh at a football camp and was offered a scholarship.
+He committed to play college football at the University of Michigan, over offers from LSU, Oklahoma, Ole Miss, Oregon and Tennessee.

+College career

-Colson met Michigan Wolverines football coach Jim Harbaugh at a camp in Kentucky and was offered a scholarship to play football.
-He enrolled at Michigan in 2021 and started seven games as a true freshman for the 2021 Michigan Wolverines football team, totaled 61 tackles (fourth most on the team), and was selected as a freshman All-American.
+Colson enrolled at the University of Michigan in 2021 and started seven games as a true freshman.
+He totaled 60 tackles (fourth most on the team), and earned his first career sack on November 13, 2021, in a 12 tackle performance versus Penn State.
+He was selected as a Freshman All-American.

+As a sophomore, in 2022, Colson started all 14 games, recording a team high 101 tackles and 2 sacks.
+He was voted second team All-Big Ten by the coaches.
+In the Big Ten Championship Game victory versus Purdue, Colson recorded a career high 15 tackles.

-As a sophomore, Colson led the 2022 Michigan Wolverines football team with 80 tackles.
-At the end of the season, he was selected by the conference coaches as a second-team linebacker on the All-Big Ten team.
+As a junior, in 2023, Colson started all 15 games and led the Michigan Wolverines to a national championship with a team high 95 tackles.
+Colson was named Second-team All-Big Ten by both the coaches and media.
+He also won the Lott IMPACT Trophy.

+Professional career

+Colson was selected 69th overall by the Los Angeles Chargers in the third round of the 2024 NFL draft.
+He made 11 appearances (one start) for Los Angeles during his rookie season, recording one pass deflection and 29 combined tackles.

+On August 26, 2025, Colson was placed on injured reserve after undergoing season-ending shoulder surgery.